This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 • offering or prayer.

-• God is a gentle creditor who gives everything at 0% interest,
+• God is a gentle lender who gives everything “at zero percent,”

 • the human is a risky borrower who wastes the capital of life.

-A story of a person who takes “loans” through choices, promises, and prayers for help.
+It becomes the story of a person who takes further “loans” through choices, promises, and prayers for help.

-The finale: God offers to cancel the entire debt — if the person realizes the true meaning behind it: it is about love, not accounting.
+The finale: God offers to cancel the entire debt if the person understands its true nature — that it is about love, not accounting.

 • living beyond one’s means → spiritual consumerism (“I want everything without effort”),